Temple, Calgary

 Temple is a neighbourhood in the northeast quadrant of Calgary, Alberta.
 It is bounded to the north by McKnight Boulevard, to the east by 68 Street E, to the south by 32 Avenue N and to the west by 52 Street E.

-The land was annexed to the City of Calgary in 1961 and the neighbourhood (then named "The Properties") was established and development begun in 1977.
-"The Properties" were subsequently divided into Temple, Pineridge, Rundle and Whitehorn.
-It is represented in the Calgary City Council by the Ward 5 councillor.
+History

+The land that is currently Temple was proposed under the name of "Montrose" in the early 1910s.
+However this was never developed initially due to the Great Depression, in which Calgary's development slowed significantly.

+The land that would later become Temple would be annexed by the city of Calgary in 1961.
+With Temple being established and developed starting in 1977.

+Temple, alongside Rundle, Pineridge, and Whitehorn were all developed under a cluster called "The Properties", where each of their names ended with "Properties".
+It is not known when Temple Properties was renamed to Temple.

 Demographics

 In the City of Calgary's 2021 municipal census, Temple had a population of living in dwellings With a land area of 2.6 km2, it had a population density of in 2021.

 Residents in this community had a median household income of $87,000 in 2021, and there were 11% low income residents living in the neighbourhood.
 As of 2021, 41% of the residents were immigrants, predominantly of East Indian origin.
 A proportion of 5.4% of the buildings were condominiums or apartments, and 22.6% of the housing was used for renting.